 I’m sure we’ve all heard the word Botox in our lives, but did you know there was a lot more to Botox than just the cosmetic uses?
 There are many uses for Botox injections that can actually treat a myriad of conditions as well as help with physical appearance to people for cosmetic purposes.
+These tips were a big help when I was trying to find a medical spa near me that provided Botox and other services.
 This article will deal with all uses of Botox injections, so keep reading and find out more about Botox.

 What is Botox?

 Botox is the most highly recognized brand name which stands for botulinum toxin.
 This is a type of neurotoxin which affects muscles and nerves.
 Although it says toxin, this treatment is not as scary as it would sound.
 For both medical and cosmetic treatments, sometimes it’s a necessity to inject a toxin into a painful nerve for certain treatment or to paralyze certain muscles for cosmetic purposes.
 With that being said, however, you should know that this type of toxin is a derivative of botulism, a severe toxin which can be fatal.
 This is why it is extremely important that you always seek a professional to do your injections and never try to “cut corners” or save money by going to someone who isn’t certified or professionally trained to administer these injections.

 As mentioned above, Botox is for more than just cosmetic purposes.
 There are actually wide arrays of medical conditions that can be treated with Botox injections.
 Here are just some of the conditions that Botox is most widely used for.